Tameka Cottle: Personal life

 In 2001, Cottle began dating hip-hop rapper T.I.
 Cottle and T.I. married on July 30, 2010, in Miami Beach, Florida.
-They have two sons together, King C’Andre Harris (born August 25, 2004) and Major Philant Harris (born May 16, 2008), and a daughter, Heiress Diana Harris (born March 26, 2016).
-Their first daughter was stillborn in 2007, six months into a complicated pregnancy.
+They have two sons together, King C'Andre Harris (born August 25, 2004) and Major Philant Harris (born May 16, 2008), and a daughter, Heiress Diana Harris (born March 26, 2016).
+Their first daughter was stillborn in March 2007, six months into a complicated pregnancy.
 Cottle also has an older daughter named Zonnique Jailee Pullins from her past relationship with Zonnie "Zeboe" Pullins.
 Through her marriage to T.I., Cottle has three stepchildren, Messiah, Domani, and Deyjah Harris.

-In December 2011 until Early 2017, T.I. & Tiny: The Family Hustle premiered on VH1.
-The series chronicles the lives of Cottle and T.I. along their children.
+From December 2011 until early 2017, T.I. & Tiny: The Family Hustle premiered on VH1.
+The series chronicles the lives of Cottle and T.I. along with their children.

 Cottle's father, Charles Pope, died on July 11, 2013, at the age of 76 after a long battle with Alzheimer's disease.

 Tiny and Shekinah's Weave Trip premiered on VH1 on October 13, 2014.
 The series chronicles Cottle and her best friend, Shekinah Anderson, in a mobile hair salon across the country.

 In December 2016, Cottle filed for divorce from T.I. after six years of marriage.
 However, the couple worked on healing their marriage in 2017 after Tiny spent time with her group Xscape, and Tiny dropped the divorce files stating, "The divorce is off."

 In 2017, it was announced Cottle would own the "Atlanta Heirs" basketball team under the newly-developed Global Mixed Gender Basketball league, which was founded by Louisiana-based rapper Master P. Cottle's team would be a part of its inaugural debut on September 23, 2017, in a neutral match at the Cox Pavilion in Las Vegas, Nevada, against Master P's own squad, the New Orleans Gators.

-In 2024, Cottle's daughter Heiress collaborated with five-year-old VanVan on a song titled Be You.
+In 2024, Cottle's daughter Heiress Harris collaborated with five-year-old VanVan on a song titled Be You.